Chatti: History

 In 58 AD the Chatti were defeated by the Hermunduri in a dispute over a religiously significant river, which had saline springs and which defined a boundary between the two peoples.
 "The war was a success for the Hermunduri, and the more disastrous to the Chatti because they had devoted, in the event of victory, the enemy's army to Mars and Mercury, a vow which consigns horses, men, everything indeed on the vanquished side to destruction."

 During 69 AD, the Year of the Four Emperors, and the Revolt of the Batavi, which was initiated by Germanic and Gaulish peoples inside the empire, the Chatti, Usipetes and Mattiaci attempted to take advantage of the situation and besieged Mainz.
 Gaius Dillius Vocula relieved the city with three legions.

 The Chatti were opponents of the emperor Domitian, who celebrated a triumph over them in late 83 or early 84, although fighting continued until 85.
-They were allies of Lucius Antonius Saturninus the governor of Germania Superior in his revolt of 89 AD, but drifting ice on the Rhine prevented them, and they were subsequently attached by the loyal governor of Germania Inferior.
+They were allies of Lucius Antonius Saturninus the governor of Germania Superior in his revolt of 89 AD, but drifting ice on the Rhine prevented them, and they were subsequently attacked by the loyal governor of Germania Inferior.

 When the Cherusci elected Chariomerus, a king who was friendly to Domitian, the Chatti supported his overthrow.

-The Chatti appear again during the build up to the Marcomannic wars, attacking southwards towards Germania superior and Raetia in what is now southern Germany, in 162.
+The Chatti appear again during the build up to the Marcomannic Wars, attacking southwards towards Germania superior and Raetia in what is now southern Germany, in 162.
 They were defeated by the governor of Germania Superior.
-A few years later, once the bigger battles were being fought, they were repulsed together with the Hermunduri from the Rhine by Didius Julianus in 175.
+A few years later, during the Marcomannic Wars themselves, the Chatti were repulsed together with the Hermunduri from the Rhine by Didius Julianus in 175.